-Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable for either or both purposes below: Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
+Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable to: Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
 Cascade DX2 sensor package(s).
-See Cascading DX2 Sensor Packages (on page 18).
+See Cascading DX2 Sensor Packages (on page 23).
 2 Status LED Indicate the sensor status.
-See DX2 LED States (on page 11).
+See DX2 LED States for Temperature and Humidity (on page 11).